 In the meantime, I have been fighting like hell to keep that sense of travel alive in me.
 Yesterday I had my first day off after working seven days straight in two different hotels.
 I spent a day exploring and appreciating my home town, as if I had only one day to spend there.

 My hometown adventure started with an iced coffee.
 I went to the Handlebar cafe.
 One of my favourite spots, I had been to the upstairs cafe a few times however I had never sat in the newly refurbished downstairs.
 I was intending on writing, however I found myself captured by the music and much to my surprise, relaxing.
 Anyone that has known me in the past year, will know how rare it is to see me all peaceful like that.

 The windows were large, bright and open- perfect for people watching.
 The broke renter in me couldn’t help imaging how much a of a bitch it would be to heat in winter.
-The thing I love about people watching in Oxford city centre is there are so many rich people.
+The thing I love about people watching in Oxford city centre is there are so many wealthy people.
 I like to look at peoples coats especially.
-I can tell just from their coat whether some one is a local or a student.
+Normally I can tell just from their coat whether some one is a local or a student.

 This was a very nice people watching experience.
 Everyone appeared happy or at ease.
 It makes me sad when I see some one who appears to be having a bad day- I’m quite sensitive you see.

 The barista had chosen a Spotify playlist called Rare Soul Grooves.
 It created the perfect atmosphere and went beautifully with my ice coffee.
 I even found myself drawing.
 I drew the the decor, the windows and the music.
 I wasn’t worried about being productive or getting shit done, I was just enjoying myself.

 My Grandma came to meet me for lunch.
 We went for Thai food and scoffed it all down.
 I was left with the perfect balance of flavours and happiness in my belly.
 I asked my Grandma if she could take me to some colleges.
 She is a tour guide and knows all the best of the Oxford Colleges.